bpcvdhelm/slimme-meter2elasticsearch/README.md

   - "Timestamp.max": "190104083459+0100"
   - "Timestamp.min": "190104083000+0100"

-All used keys have a dimension and a type average (avg), maximum (max) and minimum (min).
+All used keys have a dimension and a type average (avg), maximum (max), minimum (min) and the usage (use = max - min).
 These are measured during the interval Timestamp.min and Timestamp.max.
 The number of Measurements is in my case 300 or 299.
 So every now and then I miss one second measurement.
 I still need to figure out why.

 In any case the measurements are accurate enough for me.